 #2 Rent Restrictions

 Planning on becoming a landlord?
 Before buying a home, be sure to check the neighborhood’s CC&Rs.
-It is common for HOAs to prohibit homeowners from renting or leasing out their homes.
+Commonly, HOA prohibit homeowners from renting or leasing out their homes.
 The HOA may allow you to rent out your property for a specific period (e.g. 6 to 8 months) but not indefinitely.
 Similarly, many HOAs absolutely prohibit short-term rentals as they consider this a safety risk.

 #3 Business Usage